MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-create-reports-with-xbrl.md

 ---
-title: How to Create Reports with XBRL
+title: How to Create Reports with XBRL | Microsoft Docs
-description: XBRL is an XML-based language for tagging financial data, and enabling businesses to efficiently and accurately process and share their data.
+description: XBRL, which stands for eXtensible Business Reporting Language, is an XML-based language for tagging financial data, and enabling businesses to efficiently and accurately process and share their data.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP
+ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/14/2021
+ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: a5e16c335730190b0db162876230c101f8319941
+ms.openlocfilehash: 9c806874d1bfea91224f0c458efea8a1da2d87f8
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 03/31/2021
-ms.locfileid: "8135493"
+ms.locfileid: "5776857"
 ---
 # <a name="create-reports-with-xbrl"></a>Create Reports with XBRL

-> [!NOTE]
-> We're in the process of removing the features for XBRL reporting from [!INCLUDE[prod_short](includes/prod_short.md)].
-For more information, see [Changes in 2022 release wave 1](/dynamics365/business-central/dev-itpro/upgrade/deprecated-features-w1).

 XBRL, which stands for eXtensible Business Reporting Language, is an XML-based language for tagging financial data, and enabling businesses to efficiently and accurately process and share their data.
 The XBRL initiative enables global financial reporting by numerous ERP software companies and international accounting organisations.
 The goal of the initiative is to provide a standard for the uniform reporting of financial information for banks, investors, and government authorities.
 Such business reporting can include:

  • Financial statements